teetotum/react-attached-properties/doc/motivation.md

 </DropdownButton>
 ```

 A working implementation of this [DropdownButton component is available on GitHub](https://github.com/teetotum/react-attached-properties/blob/master/examples/DropdownButton.js).
-(To be totally honest: the same `display: contents` [mechanism](https://developer.mozilla.org/en-US/docs/Web/CSS/display#box) that is used by the DropdownButton implementation applying the *Attached Property* pattern to preserve css layout integrity could also be used in an alternative implementation applying the *Wrapper* pattern that would also preserve css layout integrity.
+(To be totally honest: the same `display: contents` [mechanism](https://developer.mozilla.org/en-US/docs/Web/CSS/display#box) that is used by the DropdownButton implementation applying the *Attached Properties* pattern to preserve css layout integrity could also be used in an alternative implementation applying the *Wrapper* pattern that would also preserve css layout integrity.
 But it would still raise concerns with attentive developers wherever it would be used.)

 ## Implementation